![]() | NORTHEAST USA 1999-2000 |

 Long Beach Island New Jersey - the beach between Ship Bottom and Surf City

 In 2005 I was in a town in South Carolina called Myrtle Beach.
-One of the reasons was that someone told me that it had the best beach in the entire USA.
+One of the reasons for going there was that someone had told me that it had the best beach in the entire USA.
 Well, I already found that difficult to believe, but I had to go to look.

-Now compare this beach with the one here.
+Now compare the beach there with the one here.
 And what do you think?
 Best beach in the entire USA?
 It's not even a beach.
 It's nothing but the son of a beach.

 Long Beach island New Jersey - beach between Ship Bottom and Surf City.